yairmishnayot/collage-creator/README.md

 ## Live Demo

-You can try the Collage Creator here: [GitHub Pages Demo](https://yairmishnayot.github.io/collage-creator/) (Add your GitHub Pages URL after deployment)
+You can try the Collage Creator [here:](https://yairmishnayot.github.io/collage-creator/) (Add your GitHub Pages URL after deployment)

 ## How to Run Locally